-When the mushroom takes up where the thermophilic organisms stop in recycling the carbon of green plants, it uses part of the compose as a nutrient in producing its fruiting bodies.
-Most of the compose is left behind as a residue called spent compose, spent mushroom substrate or more recently proposed "post mushroom substrate."
-The material is ready to be further attacked by a new set of organisms.
-The growers must now dispose of this substrate or encourage these comorganisms to decompose this organic matter further.
-Fortunately, postmushroom substrate is not spent and has many uses.
+When the mushroom takes up where the thermophilic organisms stop in recycling the carbon of green plants it uses part of the compost as nutrient in producing its fruiting bodies.
+Most of the compost is left behind as a residue called spent compost, spent mushroom substrate or more recently proposed "post mushroom substrate."
+This material is ready to be further attacked by a new set of organisms.
+The growers must now dispose of this substrate or encourage these other organisms to decompose this organic matter further.
+Fortunately, post mushroom substrate is not spent and has many uses.

 Have we fully investigated the requirements for using post mushroom substrate in the gardening market?
-It is not simplify a matter of making it available, but growers must think of the removal of this substrate as a marketing opportunity, adapting the material to that of the gardener's needs, further decomposing of the substrate as mixing other ingredients into it to enhance or dilute manerate Although this will dispose of material it is not essentially manadage
+It is not simply a matter of making it available, but growers must think of the removal of this substrate as a marketing opportunity: adapting the material to that of the gardeners' needs, further decomposing of the substrate or mixing other ingredients into it to enhance or dilute nutrients.
+Although this will dispose of material but is not recycling per se.

-When many mushroom farms are concentrated near an unified area, the disposal of spent compost is still a problem for must growers.
+In the areas where many mushroom farms are concentrated near an urban area, the disposal of spent compost is still a problem for most growers.
 Piles of spent substrate in all parts of the landscape are no longer ignored by neighbors or environmental regulatory agencies.
 The piles may become anaerobic and give off offensive odors.
-Found from piles may be allowed to drain into nearby water sources.
-Are urgent situation is approaching in some areas and disposal of the post mushroom substrate is essential for the mushroom farmer's surrout.
+Runoff from piles may be allowed to drain into nearby water sources.
+An urgent situation is approaching in some areas and disposal of the post mushroom substrate is essential for the mushroom farmers' survival.

 The mushroom substrate we spread on the ground does not appear to pose a pollution problem.
-Since compost is already nearly 75% inorganic matter, it decomposes to an unobjectionable soil-like residue.
-Studies at the Stroud Water Research Center suggest that the impact of the ground water under a post mushroom substrate pile is minimal.
-Nevertheless, this type of substrate disposal does not seem sensible ma world where humus rich materials should be in high demand.
+Since compost is already nearly 75% inorganic matter, it decomposes to an unobjectionable soil like residues.
+Studies at the Stroud Water Research Center suggest that the impact to the ground water under post mushroom substrate pile is minimal.
+Nevertheless, this type of substrate disposal does not seem sensible in a world where humus rich materials should be in high demand.

-One hope is that gardeners, municipal parks and landscapers will buy it, but that has not happened to the expected demand required for complete disposal.
-The mushroom industry must ary to educate not only the community but all possible users about the value of pass mushroom substrate.
-Garden center owners could be telling them customers to use post mushroom substrate as a mulch around new planted shrubs and encourage customers to add this organic material to their garden soil.
-The floriculture research done at Wineland.
-Organic and other places should be widely distributed as educational material to promote the use of post mushroom substrate in container cross.
+One hope is that gardeners, municipal parks and landscape will buy it, but that has not happened to the expected demand required for complete disposal.
+The mushroom industry must try to educate not only the community but all possible users about the value of post mushroom substrate.
+Local garden centers should be telling their customers to use post mushroom substrate as a mulch around newly planted shrubs and add it to their garden soil.
+The floriculture research done at Vineland, Ontario and other places should be widely distributed as educational material to promote the use of post mushroom substrate in container crops.